meetecho/janus-ndi/README.md

 	curl -d '{ "janus": "message_plugin", "transaction": "123", "admin_secret": "janusoverlord", "plugin": "janus.plugin.ndi", "request": { "request": "stop_test_pattern" } }' http://localhost:7088/admin

-For a more comprehensive documentation, please refer to [docs/API.md](API.md).
+For a more comprehensive documentation, including info on how to pre-create senders and have placeholder images be displayed when a WebRTC connection is not feeding them, please refer to the [API](docs/API.md).